Game System Design Platform (GSDP)

 Why “living”?

 Living GDD is built for long dev cycles.
-Versioning, status, and future visual editors layer in over time, so your GDD stays relevant instead of getting abandoned after a few sprints.
+Status and tasks help today; versioning, deeper workflows, and richer visual editors can layer in over time so the map stays relevant instead of getting abandoned after a few sprints.

 Living GDD evolves alongside real workflows: prototypes first, then structure where it earns its keep.
-Here’s what’s available today — and what’s coming next.
+Here’s what’s available now — plus areas I’m actively exploring based on feedback.

 - • Structured entities